 Deer hunting out of state?

 In order to keep CWD from coming into Massachusetts, certain restrictions regarding the movement of deer and deer parts have been put in place.
-If you hunt deer outside of Massachusetts please note: It is illegal to import deer parts from states or provinces where Chronic Wasting Disease has been detected (including OH, MD, NY, PA, VA, WV, and many other states – see link to map below).
+If you hunt deer outside of Massachusetts please note: It is illegal to import deer parts from states or provinces where Chronic Wasting Disease has been detected (including OH, MD, NY, PA, VA, WV, and many other states).
 It is legal to import deboned meat, clean skull caps, hides without the head, or a fixed taxidermy mount.
 No live deer, of any species, may be brought into Massachusetts for any purpose.